Tax loss harvesting can reduce your taxes.

 Graduate students, those taking parental leave, or just starting out in their careers should ask “What tax rate am I offsetting today” versus “What rate can I reasonably expect to pay in the future?”

 The Scattered Portfolio – TLH+ is carefully calibrated to manage wash sales across all assets managed by Betterment, including IRA assets.
 However, the algorithms cannot take into account information that is not available.
 To the extent that a Betterment customer’s holdings (or a spouse’s holdings) in another account overlap with the Betterment portfolio, there can be no guarantee that TLH+ activity will not conflict with sales and purchases in those other accounts (including dividend reinvestments), and result in unforeseen wash sales that reverse some or all of the benefits of TLH+.
-We do not recommend TLH+ to a customer who holds (or whose spouse holds) any of the ETFs in the Betterment portfolio in other accounts, and we currently do not offer TLH+ to customers whose spouses also have Betterment accounts.
+We do not recommend TLH+ to a customer who holds (or whose spouse holds) any of the ETFs in the Betterment portfolio in non-Betterment accounts.
+You can ask Betterment to coordinate TLH+ with your spouse’s account at Betterment.
+You’ll be asked for your spouse’s account information after you enable TLH+ so that we can help optimize your investments across your accounts.

 The Rapid Liquidator – What happens if all of the additional gains due to harvesting are realized over the course of a single year?
 The federal LTCG rate for the majority of taxpayers is currently 15%, but goes as high as 23.8%.
 In a full liquidation of a long-standing portfolio, the additional gains due to harvesting could push the taxpayer into a higher bracket, potentially reversing the benefit of TLH+.
 For those who expect to draw down with more flexibility, smart automation will be there to optimize the tax consequences.